emcconville/wand/docs/guide/distortion.rst

     ArcAngle, RotateAngle, TopRadius, BottomRadius

-Where `arc_angle` is the only required arguments, and the rest are optional.
+Where `ArcAngle` is the only required arguments, and the rest are optional.

 For example::

+    from wand.color import Color
+    from wand.image import Image

     with Image(filename='rose:') as img:
         img.resize(140, 92)